spectrocloud/librarium/content/docs/06-integrations/00-prometheus-agent.md

 The Prometheus agent supports all the parameters exposed by the Prometheus Helm Chart.
 Refer to the [Prometheus Helm Chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus#configuration) documentation for details.

-From a Palette perspective, there is one required parameter you must provide a value:
+From a Palette perspective, you must provide a value for the `remoteWrite.url` parameter shown in the following example.

 <br />